 - 4 large eggs

-- 3 tbsp fresh herbs (minced (basil, oregano, parsley, rosemary, etc))
+- 3 tablespoon fresh herbs (minced (basil, oregano, parsley, rosemary, etc))

 - 3 pounds ground meat ((see notes))